aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 ping health check Lambda function is served from.

 ![Route53 Health check configuration](images/create-health-check.png)

+Before saving this health check, expand the *Advanced configuration* section, and change the *Request Interval* to `Fast (10 seconds)` and set the failure threshold from *3* down to *1*.
+This will greatly speed up the time you need for testing and failing over (this is not a recommended production configuration but it is useful for speeding up the remainder of this Workshop).

 Once configured, wait a few minutes and you should see your health check go green and say Healthy in the console.
 Make sure this is green and healthy